4383/governance/goals/proposed/remove-eventlet.rst

    In a supernova context, splitting topics would translate, by example, by, starting migrating oslo.messaging first, once done, start migrate oslo.cache, and so on.
-Then, once all Openstack library usages are transitioned then, start migrating third parties libraries calls directly made into supernova.
+Then, once all OpenStack library usages are transitioned then, start migrating third parties libraries calls directly made into supernova.
 And then replace all occurrence of Eventlet coroutines by something else, by example native threads.